SATHASHINI-S/SATHASHINI-S.github.io/content/projects/creations/media-control.md

 ### Project Summary

-This system uses *Convolutional Neural Networks (CNNs)* to detect hand gestures and map them to media control commands (play, pause, volume, etc.). , which the CNN classifies into specific gestures to enable *contactless control*.
+This system uses *Convolutional Neural Networks (CNNs)* to detect hand gestures and map them to media control commands (play, pause, volume, etc.).
+A camera captures real-time video input, which the CNN classifies into specific gestures to enable *contactless control*.

 ### Tools & Technologies